Administering medication to cats: A practical guide from veterinary practice

 If the medication is suitable, choose a very small portion of strongly scented food (e.g., tuna water or a pasty cat treat cream) into which the crushed tablet is stirred immediately before feeding.
 The order is important: first a tiny portion without the medication, so the cat will take the bait, then the portion containing the active ingredient, followed directly by the normal meal.

 This will prevent your cat from feeling full before taking the dose.
 For bitter medications, your veterinarian may prescribe capsules or a flavored suspension.
-Remember: Administering medication to cats is a process – what doesn't work today might work tomorrow with a slightly different technique.
-Reliable advice on tablet techniques and feeding tricks can also be found in international cat owner guides.
+Remember: The Administering medication to cats It's a process – what doesn't work today might work tomorrow with a slightly different technique.
+Reliable advice on tablet techniques and feeding strategies can also be found in international guides for cat owners.
 Vca+1

 3) How do I administer liquid medications correctly without risking choking?